joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

         - The Component's Controller instantiates those Delegate Controllers and wires them up.
         - This is basically how functionality in the Composition API is, well, composed, but the way Delegate Controllers are defined is different there versus how they're defined for the Vue Object Component API.
         - You can blame iOS for the "delegate" language.
+- Spaghetti: A tangled mass of noodles and sauce.
+If when tracing the logic of your application you build up an image of spaghetti, either the business logic itself is spaghetti (in which case `$DIETY` help you) or the implementation needs to be rearchitected.
+    - Most of the opinions presented here are about reducing Spaghetti as much as possible.